-Manila is a busy Philippines airport.
+Manila is a very busy airport.
 Booking a Meet and Assist Service will make passing through the airport fast and easy.
 Manila Fast Track local greeters help bypass the lines and make for a quick arrival, a smooth departure, or a successful connection.

-On arrival Manila Fast Track’s English speaking greeters will meet you near the air bridge.
+On arrival Manila Airport Fast Track’s English speaking greeters will meet you near the air bridge.
 They will assist you through any passport or visa control, and escort you to the baggage and customs area.
 They will help find your driver, or if you booked a connection, check in for your next flight.

 On departure, they will contact your driver, will assist you through check-in and immigration, and will take you to your airline lounge or the boarding gate.

 For connections, the greeter will meet you near the air bridge and will guide and escort you through the arrival, departure and the transfer processes needed for your connection.
 A vehicle will be provided for a change of terminals.

 For more than 10 years our Airport Assistance and Booking Team has assisted thousands of travellers pass smoothly through busy airports.
 Before you book, Fast Track’s tools and expert staff will help you understand and choose the exact service you need at the lowest possible cost.

 Fast Track services are available to any traveler, on any airline, and in any cabin class, and in all major airports around Asia, the Middle East & Africa.

 In Philippines we serve the airports of MNL and CEB.
 We offer travelers VIP meet & greet concierge assistance in each of those airports’ international and domestic terminals.
 Chauffeur car and lounge services are also available.

 Manila’s main airport is the Ninoy Aquino International Airport (IATA Code MNL), named after the husband of the former President, Mrs.Corazon Aquino.
 It is also known as Nichols Field Airport, referring to the site’s original use as a USAF military airport.